bbcrown/xROI/cran-comments.md

 ## Dependencies
-This package depends on the JAGS engine and the "rjags" R package.
+This package depends on the GDAL engine and the "rgdal" R package.